-The matching of inner tracks to outer TOF hit positions is done by projecting their helical trajectories and limiting the difference to the measured outer hit position [13].
-The resulting TOF-counted event multiplicity (TOFmult hereafter) is anti-correlated with the rate of minimum-bias collisions (having a hit in both sides of the BBC) as shown in Fig. 2.
+The matching of tracks out to TOF hit positions is done by projecting their helical trajectories and limiting the difference to the measured outer hit position [11].
+The resulting TOFcounted event multiplicity (TOFmult hereafter) is anti-correlated with the rate of minimumbias collisions (having a hit in both sides of the BBC) as shown in Fig. 2.
 The decreasing TOFmult is understood to be the result of obscuring of tracks within the higher density of concurrent TPC tracks.
 Following a quadratic fit, a luminosity flattening procedure adjusts the average TOFmult to the projected fit maximum.
 The flattening is performed independently for the minimum-bias and high-tower triggered datasets.

 While the luminosity flattening procedure adjusts the numbers of tracks per event, an efficiency study is needed to correct the number of events for given charged particle multiplicity bias due in the event reconstruction.
-To this end, PYTHIA8 simulated events are embedded into zerobias events and fully reconstructed.
-The vertex-finding efficiency, the efficiency associated with the vertex quality or colloquially the ranking selection, as well as the forward detector hit requirement for high-tower (VPD) and minimum-bias (BBC) events are studied by comparing the number of events simulated versus those that pass the selections.
-The yields used in calculating the self-normalized yields (Sec.
-5) are corrected using the results shown in Fig. 3.
+To this end, PYTHIA8 simulated events are embedded into zerobias events (captured on the timing of bunch crossings, with no additional criterion).
+The vertex-finding efficiency, as well as the forward detector hit requirement for high-tower (VPD) and minimum-bias (BBC) events are studied by comparing the number of events simulated versus those that pass the selections.
+These ratios are used in calculating the self-normalized yields (Sec.
+5).